webgefrickel/kalong/src/docs/01-development/05-sass.md

 Just don't write any, unless you are absolutely sure and want to target that specific browser.
 Vendor prefixes are added as needed by [autoprefixer](https://github.com/postcss/autoprefixer).
-To change supported browsers have a look at _config.js_ in the root folder and change browsersupport-array accordingly.
+To change supported browsers have a look at _.browserslistrc_ in the root folder and change browsersupport-array accordingly.

 ## Defaults